spinnaker/spinnaker/orca-peering/README.md

 The peering mechanism accomplishes a few things:
-1. (complete) Peer (copy) executions (both pipelines and orchestrations) from a database of a peer to the local cluster database
+1. Peer (copy) executions (both pipelines and orchestrations) from a database of a peer to the local cluster database
-2. (in-progress) Allow for an `orca` cluster to perform actions on a foreign execution (e.g. executions running on a peer)
+2. Allow for an `orca` cluster to perform actions on a foreign execution (e.g. executions running on a peer, see `orca-interlink` module)
 3. (still to come) Take ownership and resume an execution previously operated on by a peer